Spiffical/selfsupervision_anomalies_onc/DATA_DOWNLOAD_AND_PREPARATION.md

 | **Specific** | Exact timestamps from JSON | `--mode specific --config times.json` |
 | **Check** | View deployment info | `--mode check-deployments` |

 **📌 Note**: **Interactive mode** is simply a guided way to set up the intelligent sampling strategy.
-It prompts you for device, dates, threshold, and duration, then uses the same smart sampling algorithm described below.
+It prompts you for device, dates, threshold, and spectrograms per batch, then uses the same smart sampling algorithm described below.

 ### 🧠 Intelligent Sampling Strategy